-While the main responsibility of a Chauffer is driving, he or she can have a wide variety of other duties.
-A chauffer who works for a private household is typically not only responsible for driving family members to and from daily activities including work, school, and various business and social functions, but they are also expected to keep their employers’ cars well-maintained by scheduling appointments to have them serviced or repaired, or even perform minor repairs themselves.
-In addition, a Chauffer is usually responsible for keeping up the car’s outstanding appearance through washing, waxing and polishing.
-A Chauffer is also expected to help his passengers by carrying luggage and other items as well as running errands.
+While the main responsibility of a Chauffeur is driving, he or she can have a wide variety of other duties.
+A chauffeur who works for a private household is typically not only responsible for driving family members to and from daily activities including work, school, and various business and social functions, but they are also expected to keep their employers’ cars well-maintained by scheduling appointments to have them serviced or repaired, or even perform minor repairs themselves.
+In addition, a Chauffeur is usually responsible for keeping up the car’s outstanding appearance through washing, waxing and polishing.
+A Chauffeur is also expected to help his passengers by carrying luggage and other items as well as running errands.

-There are strict requirements in the Chauffers that we place, depending on requirements of the exact position.
+There are strict requirements in the Chauffeurs that we place, depending on requirements of the exact position.
 Some of those standards may include a specially endorsed driver’s license and a medical card.

-While Chauffer responsibilities are determined by your particular needs, they often include:
+While Chauffeur responsibilities are determined by your particular needs, they often include:

 - Picking up and dropping off patrons